hungpio89/Capstone_Project_3/README.md

 Github: https://github.com/hungpio89

 ## 6. Project status
-Unfinished -> Finished with simulation on Modelsim ->
+Unfinished -> Finished with simulation on Modelsim -> Finished with applying on DE10 FPGA standard kit for testing its feature (TX only)

 ### Please show your appreciation to those who have contributed to the project.